 X allows anyone who purchases a subscription to Premium to get the verified check mark.
 This is a subscription with extra features such as editing tweets, uploading longer videos, and more.
 Any account with the blue check mark will state the following when you click on it.
 “This account is verified.”

-In the event that an impostor/fake account should message you on any social media, we suggest blocking the account and reporting it for impersonation or scam.
 Don’t reply.
 We’ve heard stories of fans getting hacked by them as well.
 So, it’s best to simply block and report them to be safe.

-The guys do not use WhatsApp or Telegram to chat with fans.
-Did you receive a message from someone on either app saying they’re one of the Boys’, management or someone else from their team?
+The guys do not use WhatsApp.
+Telegram, Google chats, Gmail, etc to chat with fans.
+Did you receive a message from someone on any of these apps saying they’re one of the Boys’, management or someone else from their team?
 It’s not them.
-They do not use Google to chat or email you either.
-The following are the only official/verified accounts that the Backstreet Boys currently have.
-The accounts are linked so you can click on them.
+They do not contact fans privately.

 X (formerly known as Twitter): @nickcarter, @backstreetboys, @aj_mclean, @howied, @kevinrichardson, and @brian_littrell